cgwire/kitsu/docs/getting-started-production/README.md

 If you need to **edit** or **delete** the custom column, go back to the general spreadsheet page.
 Nearby the name of your custom column, click on the arrow ![Custom Column detail](../img/getting-started/arrow.png).

+You can also use the **CSV Import** to fill quickly your custom column.
+You need to first create your **Custom Column** into kitsu, then add it in your spreadhseet, then copy paste your data into the **CSV Import**.

 Select in the menu if you want to edit the name of the custom column and its information, or you want to remove it.